pypy/pypy/pypy/doc/getting-started.rst

-You may file `bug reports`_ on our issue tracker which is also accessible through the 'issues' top menu of the PyPy website.  `Using the development tracker`_ has more detailed information on specific features of the tracker.
+You may file `bug reports`_ on our issue tracker which is also accessible through the 'issues' top menu of the PyPy website.  :ref:`Using the development tracker <using-development-tracker>` has more detailed information on specific features of the tracker.

-.. _Using the development tracker: coding-guide.html#using-development-tracker
 .. _bug reports: https://bugs.pypy.org/